Overview

 Neurological exam

-Blood tests
+Blood and body fluid tests

 Brain scans

 A brain MRI can help diagnose primary progressive aphasia.
 The test can detect shrinking of specific areas of the brain.
-MRI scans also can detect strokes, tumors or other conditions that affect brain function.
+MRI scans also can detect strokes, tumors and other conditions that affect brain function.

 Treatment